 It comes supplied with a separate USB to microUSB cable that can be connected to a computer’s USB port or a compatible mains charger you may have.
 It does not come with a power adapter.

 Whilst this setup is not ideal for a bathroom, it is a convenient option for use internationally and gives more flexibility in the way in which you charge it.
 If your smartphone has a microUSB connector, you can use that to charge this brush.

-The brush motor offers a sonic technology with a maximum 35,000 strokes per minute.
+The brush motor offers a sonic technology with a maximum of 35,000 strokes per minute.

-This maximum power and movement is felt on the Clean mode.
+This maximum power and movement are felt on the Clean mode.